MapColonies/config/README.md

 1. After merging, the final configuration is validated against the defined schema using ajv.
 2. The validation ensures that all required properties are present, and the types and values of properties conform to the schema.
-3. Any value that is is default according to the schema is added to the final object.
+3. Any default value according to the schema is added to the final object.
-4. If validation fails, an error is thrown, indicating the invalid properties and their issues.
+4. If the validation fails, an error is thrown, indicating the invalid properties and their issues.

 # Error handling